OpenLineage/docs/docs/integrations/spark/spark_column_lineage.md

 :::

 Column level lineage provides fine grained information on datasets' dependencies.
-Not only we know the dependency exist, but we are also able to understand which input columns are used to produce output columns.
-This allows answering questions like *Which root input columns are used to construct column x?*
+Not only do we know the dependency exists, but we are also able to understand which input columns are used to produce output columns.
+This allows for answering questions like *Which root input columns are used to construct column x?*

 ## Standard specification